25 October 2017

 This week as part of our local business series I spoke with the Cork’s well known Commissioner for Oaths David O’Sullivan.
 I asked him what is the difference between a ‘Statutory Declaration’ and an ‘Affidavit’?

 An affidavit is a legal document that sets out facts by someone who has personal knowledge of them.
-Think of an affidavit as written court testimony.
-It reduces the need for people to personally travel to a court and give verbal evidence.
-Without Affidavits the Court system would be very different, because people who need to physically attend and speak their words to the Court.
+Think of an Affidavit as written court testimony.
+It reduces the need for people to give verbal evidence.
+Without Affidavits the Court system would be much slower because people would need to give all evidence verbally in Court.

 2. Statutory Declaration

-Normally an Act or Statutory Instrument (S.I) will specify that a Statutory Declaration is to be used and a template will be given.
+Normally an Act or Statutory Instrument (S.I) will specify that a Statutory Declaration is to be used, and a template will be given by whatever agency desires its completion.

-As the contents will not be subject to the rules of evidence, the particular way a statutory declaration is drafted is not as regimented as an Affidavit, however the person who is ‘speaking’ must ensure that the contents are correct as they could incur a fine for making a false declaration.”
+As the contents will not be subject to the rules of evidence, the particular way Statutory Declaration is drafted is not as regimented as an Affidavit, however the person who is ‘speaking’ (the Declarant) must still ensure that the contents are true.

 Do you have an Affidavit or Statutory Declaration?